ywatanabe1989/ywatanabe1989/README.md

 ### Basic Skills
 1. Master Google Search
+   - You are not the first person who meets your challenges
    - Remember, your 'unique' problem has probably been solved by someone else at 3 AM
 2. Embrace AI technologies actively
 3. Achieve English proficiency